 If you installed it from the ZIP package, it should be sufficient to reinstall it by running install.bat.

 If you used the auto-install method, you may find that AlternaTIFF works on the install page but nowhere else.
 If that's what happens, go to this page to try to re-activate it.
-(Or you could do it the hard way, by uninstalling and then reinstalling it.)
+(Or you could uninstall and then reinstall it.)

 If AlternaTIFF repeatedly stops working, you may have to play detective to try to figure out what it is that's disabling it.
 Does it only happen after you run a certain application (such as QuickTime)?
 Or only when you reboot?
 Or at a certain time of day?
 Or when something has been updated?
 Find the pattern.